ikabbash/self-learning-archive/Golang/README.md

 ## Packages and Modules
 - A package is a folder that contains a bunch of go files, a bunch of packages is known as a module, defined by a `go.mod` file.
+    - A package is a directory inside your `$GOPATH/src` directory containing, amongst other things, `.go` source files.
+    - Package names should be all lower case and only letters.
+- All the files in a package’s directory must have the same package declaration.
 - You can view Go's packages documentations using `go doc package-name` (e.g., `go doc fmt`).

 ## Testing